kljr/SpringboardVM/README.md

 > Apache

 * `aprel` - restart apache
-* `appro` - provision virtual hosts for new installations, create the site database, and create drush aliases.
+* `druvpro` - provision virtual hosts for new installations, create the site, database, and drush aliases.

 > DB